Your cookie preferences

 Can I have more than one ISA?

-Yes, you can have a stocks and shares ISA and a cash ISA if you wish.
+Yes, you can have multiple stocks and shares ISAs and more than one cash ISA if you wish.
 You just need to split the £20,000 between the ISAs.

 Can I transfer my cash ISA into an investment ISA?